 This post shows students and new users how to turn on or enable BitLocker drive encryption when using Windows 11 to protect their sensitive files and data.

 One thing you can do with Windows 11 uses its built-in BitLocker drive encryption to encrypt your hard disk drive to protect your data in case it is lost or stolen.

 BitLocker helps protect your data on your computer so only authorized users have access to it.
-If someone tries to access your BitLocker-enabled computer without authentication, access will be denied.
+Access will be denied if someone tries to access your BitLocker-enabled computer without authentication.

 Note that BitLocker isn’t available on Windows 11 Home edition.